This post was last updated on November 13, 2014 to include new images.

 - 1 cup turkey drippings

-- 1 cup chicken stock plus more as needed
+- 1 cup low sodium chicken stock, plus more as needed

-- Add the flour, kosher salt, and pepper, and stir to combine.
+Add the chickpea flour, sea salt, and pepper, and stir to combine.
 Cook for 2 minutes, stirring frequently.

 - Add the turkey drippings and broth.
 If there are not enough turkey drippings to make a full 1 cup, add additional chicken broth.
 Stir to combine.